JetBrains/teamcity-documentation/topics/common-problems.md

 ### NOCOUNT is enabled on MS SQL Server

 `teamcity-server.log` reports that the unsupported `NOCOUNT` option is enabled on the MS SQL database server.
-Contact your DBA to disable the setting as described [here](setting-up-an-external-database.md).
+Contact your DBA to disable the setting.

 ### MySQL JDBC driver error: PacketTooBigException